byvapps/ByvMenuNav/README.md

 The menu button can be displayed only in the root view controller or in all view controllers setting  `allwaysShowLeftMenuButton = true`.

+The root controller will add a pan gesture to display the menu
+    `addPanGesture = true`.

+Be carefull if the root view controller is an UITableViewController or any controller with a UIScrollView as root view.
+In this case pan gesture isn't added to allow scrolling...
+It can be added if you add the UIScrollView as a subview

 ## Author

 Adrian Apodaca, adrian@byvapps.com